qiuzhanghua/astro-skeleton-starter/README.md

-# Astro with Svelte and Tailwind
+# Astro with Svelte and Skeleton

-## Initialize Astro with TailwindCSS and add Svelte
+## Initialize the project

 ```sh
 pnpm create astro@latest --template with-tailwindcss